SingleStar2023/SingleStar2023/README.md

 <p>
-<b>I've learned to know the syntax, and each line of code that I write 🧑‍💻</b>,
+<b>I've learned to know the syntax of each line of code that I write 🧑‍💻</b>,
 and I have <b>NEVER</b> written anything that I can't truly know about.
 I've learned to do researches to learn anything <b>in correct way</b> to understand its real concept.<br>
 Why I do this 🤔 ? <b>because I guarantee my work.</b>